B2B Appointment Setting

 Volume pressure weakens judgment

 When the goal is just more meetings, the caller can drift toward soft accepts.
-Coseek writes the standard first, then calls against it.
+We write the standard first, then call against it.

 The standard